 As Cinco de Mayo fasts approaches let’s take a quick look at the history of the holiday and the spirit most commonly associated with it.
 Although this year we will not be able to head to the bars or celebrate normally, we can still have a little fun at home.

 In Mexico, May 5th is celebrated predominantly in Puebla, where in the 1860s a rag-tag group of Mexican soldiers stood up to the French and defeated a much larger and well-equipped force.
 This was also the first decisive battle in the Franco Mexican War.
 Although this is not a national holiday, people still re-enact that historic battle at Puebla to this day.

-In the United States, Cinco de Mayo is celebrated in a couple different ways.
+In the United States, Cinco de Mayo is normally (non-pandemic years) celebrated in a couple different ways.
 Many Mexican-Americans celebrate their culture on this day, which can include parades, mariachi players, traditional foods, and folk dancing.
 Some of the largest celebrations happen in Chicago and Houston.
 For the rest of us, we use May 5th as a day to indulge in a bit of culture and perhaps too many agave-based spirits.